Tips from Taran Butler

-Now Keanu Reeves may have been born awesome but he wasn’t born awesome at guns someone had to help him get there and many of you already know who that is that is Taran Butler of Taran tactical innovations just outside of Los Angeles California.
-Taran is the de-facto trainer to the stars whenever it comes to guns so people saw John wick and asked how “could I learn to shoot like that?” well it’s really easy just hop on a plane to LA and train Taran Tactical Innovations and the man the myth the legend Taran Butler.
+Now, Keanu Reeves may have been born awesome but he wasn’t born awesome at guns.
+Someone had to help him get there.
+Many of you already know who that is that is.
+It is Taran Butler of Taran tactical innovations outside of Los Angeles California.
+Taran is the de-facto trainer to the stars.
+Whenever it comes to guns people saw John wick and asked: “how could I learn to shoot like that?”
+It’s really easy to hop on a plane to LA and train Taran Tactical Innovations.
+Along with the man the myth the legend Taran Butler.

-I’m not saying to get in front of the gun but you’re gonna meet low and drive that joint into the tree regard that’s your landmark to roll up in there that’ll also come in at play when we do reloads so you want to get higher. that little accelerator cut there kind of locks you in place so when I’m training people I tell them when you draw bring that left hand in try to get this joint here hit or anything regarding candle is your landmark. then you roll your thumb up into that ledge there and that gets you that higher grip what that does is you always shoot today you double tap all kind of crazy stuff when your grip is kind of low and soft the double tap hits will be spread out yeah I miss you all over the place when you consciously get that grip locked in there like that your pairs will be closer together and that’s just a difference. so when you’re shooting you want less misses you’re trying to control the muzzle of this gun.
+I’m not saying to get in front of the gun.
+However, you’re gonna meet low and drive that joint into the tree regardless.
+That’s your landmark to roll up in there.
+That’ll also come in to play when we do reloads so you want to get higher.
+That little accelerator cut locks you in place.
+So, when I’m training people I tell them when you draw, bring that left hand in try to get this joint hit or anything.
+Roll your thumb up into the ledge and that gets you that higher grip.
+You double tap all kind of crazy stuff when your grip low and soft.
+The double tap hits will spread out.
+You miss all over the place when you consciously get that grip locked in there.
+Your pairs will be closer together and that’s the difference.
+So, when you’re shooting you want fewer misses.
+You’re trying to control the muzzle of this gun.

 Draw and look out at the front sight with a target as contrast in the background. staring at the A zone, A zone in a competition is the part of the target you want to shoot.
 Drive your draw a little quicker and put more focus on that green dot.
 That is everything.
 But, also seeing inside your rear site.
 Don’t forget that.